 The consolidated financial statements include the accounts of Digimarc and its wholly-owned subsidiaries.
 All intercompany transactions and balances have been eliminated.
-Digimarc acquired EVRYTHNG Limited and its subsidiaries ("EVRYTHNG") on January 3, 2022.
+Digimarc acquired EVRYTHNG on January 3, 2022.
 The financial results of EVRYTHNG are consolidated with Digimarc's financial results for the post-acquisition period.
-See Note 8 for information related to the EVRYTHNG acquisition.
+See Note 8 for more information related to the EVRYTHNG acquisition.